-209 The dusk ascent of insects is further investigated in Fig. 3, which shows w_i (Fig. 3a) and w_a (Fig.

-3b) for times between sunset and astronomical twilight, averaged across the two-month period.
+The dusk ascent of insects is further investigated in Fig. 3, which shows $w_i$ (Fig. 3a) and $w_a$ (Fig. 3b) for times between sunset and astronomical twilight, averaged across the two-month period.
 The time is evenly split into thirds marked by civil and nautical twilight to highlight the insect response with respect to decreasing daylight.
-The initial ascent from low levels is seen to begin ascent continues at increasing elevations from civil twilight until nautical twilight.
-The median w_a value between sunset and civil twilight is 2.1 cm s-1, between civil and nautical twilight it is value representing the three periods shown in Fig. 3 by taking the median w_i value between 600 and 800 m heights for the middle 50% of each time period.
-These height and time intervals were selected to capture the main ascent between civil twilight and nautical twilight.
-The resulting median w_i values were -15.4 cm s-1 between sunset and civil twilight, 7.3 cm s-1 between civil and nautical twilight, and -5.7 cm s-1 between nautical and astronomical twilight.
+The initial ascent from low levels is seen to begin very shortly after sunset (and we note that no data is available at heights below 100 m).
+The ascent continues at increasing elevations from civil twilight until nautical twilight.
+The median $w_a$ value between sunset and civil twilight is 2.1 cm s-1, between civil and nautical twilight it is 3.5 cm s-1 and between nautical and astronomical twilight it is 5.7 cm s-1.
+The corresponding value for the 30 minutes before sunset (not shown) is 0.8 cm s-1.
+We also calculate an average $w_i$ value representing the three periods shown in Fig. 3 by taking the median $w_i$ value between 600 and 800 m heights for the middle 50% of each time period.
+These height and time intervals were selected to capture the main ascent between civil twilight, 7.3 cm s-1 between civil and nautical twilight, and -5.7 cm s-1 between nautical and astronomical twilight.